eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 Verification of the signature assures Bob of the message's authenticity, enabling him to transfer the funds and rescue Alice.
 Elliptic curves saves the day!

+## Wrapping up

+Just like Alice, every account on the Ethereum blockchain uses ECDSA to sign transactions.
+However, ECC in Ethereum involves additional security considerations.
+While the core principles remain the same, we use secure hash functions like keccak256 and much larger prime field, boasting 78 digits - $2^{256}-2^{32}-977$.

+This discussion is a preliminary treatment of Elliptic Curve Cryptography.
+For a nuanced understanding, consider checking out the resources below.

+And finally: **never roll your own crypto!** Use trusted libraries and protocols to protect your data and transactions.

 # Further reading

 **Elliptic curve cryptography**